thoth-station/adviser/docs/source/pipeline.rst

-Once sieves filter out packages in unwanted versions, resolver creates initial states that are formed out of all the combinations of packages in different versions that can occur in a software stack.
-As packages in different versions are sorted based on their version string semantics, the very first combination has always the latest versions of all the packages (this fact is used for example in hill climbing in the :ref:`adaptive simulated annealing approach
-<annealing>`).
-For each newly created initial state, there are run
-:ref:`pipeline steps <steps>` that decide whether inclusion of a package version is valid to a state - this is done for each and every package-version combination.
+Once sieves filter out packages in unwanted versions, resolver creates initial states that are formed out of all the combinations of packages in different versions that can occur in a software stack considering also pseydonyms computed.
+As packages in different versions are sorted based on their version string semantics, the very first combination has always the latest versions of all the packages (this fact is used for example in hill climbing in the :ref:`adaptive simulated annealing approach <annealing>`).
+For each newly created initial state, there are run :ref:`pipeline steps <steps>` that decide whether inclusion of a package version is valid to a state - this is done for each and every package-version combination.

-If a state is accepted, it is added to the resolver beam as a state to be considered during resolver run, respecting beam width parameter.
+If all the steps on a state accept the given package, a newly created state (this `corresponds to taking an action from a state to a new state in a Markov Decision Process <introduction_rl>`) is added to the resolver beam as a state to be considered during resolver run, respecting :ref:`beam width parameter
+<beam_width>`.

 The resolver than picks a state  stored in the beam based on :ref:`predictor's decision <predictor>` and resolves not yet resolved dependencies in the state.
 The resolution of a dependency makes a dependency resolved and all its dependencies, if any, unresolved.
-Resolver, again, runs all the sieves on newly introduced dependencies into the state and pipeline steps to verify and score the given resolver step.
+Resolver, again, runs all the sieves and pseudonyms on the newly introduced dependencies into the state and pipeline steps to verify and score the given resolver step.

 A state is considered as a final if there are no more unresolved dependencies.
 Such state is then passed to all :ref:`pipeline strides <strides>` that decide whether the final state should become a pipeline product or not.
-Once it is accepted all pipeline units of type :ref:`wrap <wraps>` are called to wrap up resolution of the state.
+Once it is accepted all pipeline units of type :ref:`wrap <wraps>` are called to wrap up the resolution of the final state.
 After all, state is converted into a pipeline product and yielded, possibly becoming part of a pipeline report, if requested so.

 Context and Beam
 ================